 A product of the California public school system, Wendy was born in Arcadia and has lived in Venice, Pasadena, West Hollywood, Hancock Park, Highland Park, Park La Brea, Century City, as well as Paris, France and Houston, Texas.

-Wendy's writing has been published in The Los Angeles Times, LAWeekly, Landscape Architecture Magazine, The Houston Press, Coagula art Journal, Glasstire Visual Art & Review, The Dallas Observer, KCET's ARTBOUND, The Architect's Newspaper and in the recently -published book Latitudes: An Angeleno’s Atlas (Heyday Publishers) and Best Practices (No Style Press).
+Wendy's writing has been published in The Los Angeles Times, LAWeekly, Landscape Architecture Magazine, The Houston Press, Coagula art Journal, Glasstire Visual Art & Review, The Dallas Observer, KCET's ARTBOUND, The Architect's Newspaper and in the recently -published books Latitudes: An Angeleno’s Atlas (Heyday Publishers) and Best Practices (No Style Press).